Instawork/hyperview/website/blog/2019-01-16-XML-Is-Better.md

 </Employee>
 ```
 Compared to the JSON example, it's much easier to get a sense of the underlying structure of the data.
 Attributes of the employee (name and title) are cleanly separated from the employee relationships.
-The relationships are both easier to visualize when writing the file, and the code to read the data can operate on the oversll structure without touching node properties.
+The relationships are both easier to visualize when writing the file, and the code to read the data can operate on the overall structure without touching node properties.
 There's no chance of accidentally interpreting the relationship data as an employee attribute like in the JSON example.

 The advantages of XML over JSON for trees becomes more pronounced when we introduce different node types.
 Assume we wanted to introduce departments into the org chart above.
 In XML, we can just use an element with a new tag name: